lilactown/dom/README.md

 # town.lilac/dom

-An extremely simple library for declaratively creating and updating web pages.
+An extremely simple library for declaratively creating and updating web pages in ClojureScript.

 It is a thin wrapper around google's extremely stable [incremental-dom](https://github.com/google/incremental-dom) library.